-Since you and your neighbor are equal members of one family, as you perceive both so you will do to both.
-You should look out from the perception of your own holiness to the holiness of others.
-(T-1.III.6:6-7)
+Since you and your neighbor are equal members of the same family, as you perceive both so will you behave toward both.
+The way to perceive for Golden Rule behavior is to look out from the perception of your own holiness and perceive the holiness of others.
+(T-1.42.4:3-4)

 Unless we recognize our own holiness we will not see the holiness of all of God’s creations.
 What we perceive is, after all, merely the reflection of how we see ourselves.
 Conversely, how we perceive others shows us how we must be seeing ourselves.

 In this lesson we are told that we see “the first glimmerings of your true function in the world, or why you are here” (1:1).
 Our job is stated simply but with great profundity: “Your purpose is to see the world through your own holiness” (1:2).